 - A publicist’s job is to secure media interviews for you, NOT to prepare you for what to say, or how you can – and should – maximize that opportunity.
 (Do you really want to do a media interview you’re not prepared for?)

 - Most authors don’t know how to work with a publicist.
 So they often hand over the reins to the PR company, thinking the “done for you” model means they stay out of it after the initial meeting.
 But that’s like hiring a designer to create your website and only giving them a copy of your book and nothing else.
-Of course, some publicists prefer it this way, but that can leave authors out of the mix for much of the process.
+In my experience, working with a publicists works best with a collaborative approach.

 - Media interviews – if done well, with intention and strategy – can be incredibly valuable marketing assets for your book and business.
 That’s why publicists typically charge in the $10,000 – $30,000 range for a 3 month contract.
 Now that’s a serious investment.
 And keep in mind, you pay each month for the term of the contract even if you have not gotten any publicity.
-(By the way, 3 months is not a lot of time for a publicist to get traction if you’re not clear on you you are as an expert, what audience you serve with your expertise, and what your precise and concise message is for Media.)
+(By the way, 3 months is not a lot of time for a publicist to get traction if you’re not clear on you you are as an expert, what audience you serve with your expertise, and what your precise and concise message is for Media.
+They could be the hardest working publicist on the planet, but if you lack clarity it will cost you publicity.)

 - No publicist can really guarantee media interviews.
 Publicity is “earned media” meaning you provide valuable content and the media outlet provides the audience.
 If you don’t have valuable content – or you do, but the publicist doesn’t convey that well or to the right outlets – you may not get any media interviews in spite of paying ten thousand dollars or more.